mentlsve/aws-sap-c02-prep-notes/vpn.md

 * Data in transit is not encryped but private
 * Not redundant by default
 * Direct Connect has multiple Virtual Interfaces (VIF)
-  * Public: Connect to public AWS endpoints
+  * Public: Connect to public AWS endpoints (not internet)
-  * Private: Connect to resources in your VPC, including VPC Interface endpoints
+  * Private: Connect to resources in your VPC, including VPC Interface endpoints.
+A private VIF connectes to a single VPC in the same AWS region using a VGW
   * Transit: Connect to resources in a VPC via Transit Gateway
 * Link Aggregation Groups: Sum up up to 4 dedicated connections with same bandwith terminating at the same Direct connect endpoint into a logical one.